sophiabrandt/udemy-train-in-data/README.md

 ## About The Project

-The project serves as a backup and online wiki for the lectures in the **[Udemy courses by Soledad Galli from Train in Data][udemy]**.
+The project serves as a backup and online wiki for the lectures in the **[Udemy courses by Soledad Galli & Christopher Samiullah from Train in Data][udemy]**.

 ### Built With